The Triangle Condition for the Marked Random Connection Model: Sub-Critical Convergence

-In this section we bring together the diagrammatic bounds of Section~\ref{sec:diagrammaticbounds} with the estimates of Section~\ref{sec:BootstrapBounds} to bound the relevant operators in such a way that the finite lace expansion of Proposition~\ref{thm:OperatorLaceExpansion} converges to an Ornstein-Zernike equation (OZE) for both the raw operators on $L^2\left(\X\right)$ and the Fourier-transformed operators on $L^2\left(\Ecal\right)$.
+Now we can bring together these bounds to show that the finite lace expansion of Proposition~\ref{thm:OperatorLaceExpansion} converges to an Ornstein-Zernike equation (OZE) for both the raw operators on $L^2\left(\X\right)$ and the Fourier-transformed operators on $L^2\left(\Ecal\right)$.
 Proposition~\ref{thm:convergenceoflaceexpansion} does this for $\lambda\in\left[0,\lambda_O\right)$, with the caveat that there is a constant $\const$ that is increasing in the bootstrap function $f$ (but independent of $d$) appearing in the bounds.
-Observation~\ref{obs:convergenceoflaceexpansion_uniform} then highlights that if $f$ is uniformly bounded on $\left[0,\lambda_O\right)$ then so is $\const$ and the associated bounds from Proposition~\ref{thm:convergenceoflaceexpansion}.
-The crucial step to the bootstrap argument is then Proposition~\ref{thm:bootstrapargument}.
-Here a forbidden-region argument shows that $f$ is continuous, that there is an interval of finite values that it cannot take (the interval being independent of $\lambda$), and that it starts below this interval.
-This proves that $f$ is indeed uniformly bounded for $\lambda\in\left[0,\lambda_O\right)$, and so are our bounds in Proposition~\ref{thm:convergenceoflaceexpansion}.

 \begin{prop}[Convergence of the operator lace expansion and OZE] \ Let $\lambda \in [0, \lambda_O)$ and $d>6$ be sufficiently large.
 Then there exists $\const=c(f(\lambda))$ (which is increasing in $f$ and independent of $d$) such that